SantosJGND/Imputation/README.md

 **i.
 Haplotype imputation**

 Based on the method described in section **I.**.
-Additions include: composite likelihood; control for distance; exclusion of observations carrying missing or heterozygous in local distance calculations.
+Additions include: composite likelihood; control for distance; exclusion of observations carrying missing or heterozygous calls in local distance calculations.

 **data requirement**: haplotype, phased, or nearly homozygous data.